Kyrie Irving leads undermanned Nets to 130-96 rout of Jazz

 Brooklyn, which entered the game having lost two straight and four of five, never trailed.
 The Nets led 35-14 after the first quarter and 63-44 at halftime.
 Brooklyn’s 19-point halftime lead was its biggest in about 10 months.
 In the Nets’ 139-120 win over San Antonio on Mar.
 6, 2020, they had a 21-point (75-54) halftime lead.

-Irving was a prime factor in the Nets’ first half attack, scoring 18 points in the first quarter and 20 by halftime.
+Irving was a prime factor in the Nets’ first-half attack, scoring 18 points in the first quarter and 20 by halftime.
 Irving’s 18 first-quarter points were the third-most scored by an player on any team in an opening quarter this season.
 His 20 first-half points marked the fifth time this season he had that many in an opening half.

+“(Irving is) going to score,” Bruce Brown said.
+“He was hot. … Kyrie just went crazy today.”

 As brilliant as he was individually, Irving had help from Jarrett Allen and Caris LeVert.

-Allen recorded his third double-double of the season with 19 points and 18 rebounds, and LeVert had 24 points off the bench.
-Allen’s totals were season highs.
-Joe Harris chipped in with 10 points.
+Allen recorded his third double-double of the season with 19 points and 18 rebounds.

+Allen credited a change of his pregame meal from pasta with pesto sauce to pasta with alfredo sauce for his season high in points and rebounds.

+“I think that was the thing that turned my game on tonight,” Allen said with a grin.

 The Nets did not let up in the second half as they cruised to their fourth win in eight games this season.
 A sequence in the final 1:34 of the third quarter all but put the game away.
 It began with an Allen alley-oop dunk off a feed by LeVert, followed by a jumper by LeVert, a breakaway layup for the Nets’ sixth man, and Brooklyn’s young big man buzzer-beating putback.
 In that stretch, Brooklyn extended its lead from 92-70 to 98-73.